LMI Explained: What It Is and How to Avoid It

 Some lenders require "genuine savings" if you're borrowing above 90%.
 This means your deposit must be saved over 3-6 months (not a gift or windfall).

-If you can't show genuine savings, you might:
+If you don't show genuine savings, you might:

 - Be capped at 90% LVR